Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 With Debian and Redhat removed, what remain

+There is a long history of Poettering and Sivers marking even clear security problems as "will not fix".
+Look for them yourself, they are not hard to find.

+However your stance implies that you are just trying to sabotage the discussion.
+Your blue-eyed innocence is an obvious lie.
+Despicable.

-Security services (Score:4, Interesting)
+Security services (Score:5, Interesting)

 faster boot time as well (Score:5, Interesting)